 This is a quick and fabulous one-person meal, perfect for using up leftover cooked rice and veggie odds and ends.
 It uses my favorite method for making tofu, which is so easy and doesn’t involve any pressing.
 Just cube and bake.
-I also did some fancy protein splitting to incorporate tofu and a little bit of peanut butter in the flavorful sauce.
-Enjoy!

 - 1/2 cup (4 oz) cooked rice I prefer short grain brown rice